cybercongress/cybercongress/site/content/post/year-in-cyber.md

 ### [2020.04.15 euler~Foundation Aragon ceremony](https://cybercongress.ai/euler-ceremony/)

-The cyber/~Congress DAO launched [euler/~Foundation](https://mainnet.aragon.org/#/eulerfoundation) to Aragons mainet and released the euler/~Foundation Aragon ceremony [setup guide](https://github.com/cybercongress/cyber-foundation/blob/master/euler-foundation/foundation.md).
-This was an epic event for Cyber and the DAO space! euler/~Foundation is a DAO, launched by another DAO, for the community that will govern a self-sustainable protocol, Cyber.
+The cyber\~Congress DAO launched [euler\~Foundation](https://mainnet.aragon.org/#/eulerfoundation) to Aragons mainet and released the euler\~Foundation Aragon ceremony [setup guide](https://github.com/cybercongress/cyber-foundation/blob/master/euler-foundation/foundation.md).
+This was an epic event for Cyber and the DAO space! euler\~Foundation is a DAO, launched by another DAO, for the community that will govern a self-sustainable protocol, Cyber.

 ### [2020.04.17 the test auction and cross chain mechanics](https://cybercongress.ai/how-to-get-eul-tokens-if-you-have-none/)

-In April, to test euler/~Foundation we launched a cross chain bridge between ETH and our Cosmos-SDK chain, with the help of which users could participate in an ERC-20 token auction, vest these tokens and then redeem 1-1 tokens on the Euler chain.
+In April, to test euler\~Foundation we launched a cross chain bridge between ETH and our Cosmos-SDK chain, with the help of which users could participate in an ERC-20 token auction, vest these tokens and then redeem 1-1 tokens on the Euler chain.

 ### [2020.04.25 takeoff proposal](https://cyber.page/governance/2)